 Leave one of these out and the Samoa is incomplete!
 It’s all about the harmony between the textures and flavors.

-Use your hands to pinch off tablespoon sized balls of dough.
-Press the dough balls into a mini tart pan and bake for 10 minutes.
+Make the cookie dough: Use your hands to pinch off tablespoon sized balls of dough.
+Press the dough balls into a mini tart pan (or mini muffin pan) and bake for 10 minutes.

 Finally, drizzle the cookies with melted chocolate and let them set until the chocolate firms.

-Pour yourself a big glass of milk or iced coffee and enjoy these sweet caramel coconut cookies!
+Pour yourself a big glass of milk or dalgona coffee and enjoy these sweet caramel coconut cookies!